JoseAntonioMoreira/UnWastedSPA-FrontEnd/README.md

 ---

 ## About

+In this SPA producers can create posts to showcase what they have available, whether it's fruits, vegetables, or any other fresh produce.
+Consumers can then browse these posts to find quality products nearby, supporting local businesses and reducing food waste.

 This is the frontend of a larger project that relies on a backend server (available in a separate repository).
 The application is designed as a Single Page Application (SPA) to ensure smooth navigation without page reloads.
 It uses modern JavaScript techniques and libraries to communicate efficiently with the backend server.